https://elocallink.tv/e/cp.php?v=qxZ#size=xtlrg&ap=1

 LEARNING MATERIALS:

 At Head Start we do not require school learning materials for our students.
-We provide everything your child needs to learn & explore in the classroom.
+We provide everything your child needs to learn & explore at school

-Nap blanket & pillow- If your child is attending a full day program, we ask that you send in a small nap blanket & pillow.
+We ask that you send in a small nap blanket & pillow so they can rest daily.
 We ask that the blanket & pillow are small so they can fit in your child's cubby.

 If you are having a difficult time accessing any of these items for your child, please contact your Family Advocate at